AnkammaRao17/predictive-analytics-project/README.md

 # predictive-analytics-project
-A machine learning project using a Random Forest Classifier to predict diseases based on symptoms.
-Includes data preprocessing, model training, evaluation, and visualizations such as feature importance, confusion matrix, and accuracy comparison, along with sample predictions.
+A machine learning project that predicts diseases based on symptoms using Random Forest and Decision Tree classifiers.
+The system includes data preprocessing, exploratory data analysis, model training, evaluation metrics, and visualizations such as confusion matrices, feature importance charts, and accuracy comparison graphs